factorhouse/kpow-secure/README.md

 Kpow Secure is implemented in our langauge of choice, Clojure.

-We provide a basic Decoder API in Java to allow secrets to be easily decoded in `java.util.Properties`
+We provide a basic Decoder API in Java to allow encrypted payloads to be decoded to `java.util.Properties`

 * Decode payload text with a serialized key